 Don’t use a direct heat source — like the sun or a fire — to dry leather or suede boots.
 It may cause them to shrink and stiffen-up.
 Direct heat can also affect the adhesives used in some footwear.

 On the other hand, sunlight is a great deodoriser for smelly insoles.
 Remove these separately to dry them out and prevent odour-causing bacteria.

 Finally, store your clean and dry boots in a well-aired and dry environment, away from direct light.
-Don’t store your boots in a plastic bag for any length of time as this will prevent drying and cause odour issues.
+Don’t store your boots in a plastic bag for any length of time!
+You want them to dry to avoid any odour build-up.